 BSc (Hons) in Computer Science

-The information shown below is for current year 4 students only.
+The information shown below is for students admitted to Year 1 before 2016 or Year 4 before 2018 only.

 The general aim of BSc (Hons) in Computer Science is to prepare students for a career in computer science or information technology related areas.
 Students will be equipped to work in the Information & Communication Technology industry or pursue postgraduate study in Hong Kong or abroad.
 Graduates of this programme will have learnt how to learn and, have the skills and confidence to meet the challenges in the rapidly changing information technology world.
 This programme has been fully accredited by Hong Kong Institution of Engineers.